OSUCIA/Club/Virtual HPC.md

     ```

     Make your changes and press ctrl-x, press y to save your changes, and press enter to keep the same filename.
-    We also need to update nsf to use these new settings.
+    We also need to update nfs to use these new settings.
 We do this by `export`ing the settings.
-The `ra` flags tell it to update all of its settings, and remove any invalid kernels and do generaly cleanup.
+The `ra` flags tell it reexport all directories, rather than just some specific ones.

     ```bash
     sudo exportfs -ra